dhellmann/pymotw-3/source/re/index.rst

    :caption:
    :start-after: #end_pymotw_header

-Combining dot with repetition can result in very long matches, unless the non-greedy form is used.
+Combining the dot with repetition can result in very long matches, unless the non-greedy form is used.

 .. {{{cog